helm/community/hips/hip-00xx-sequencing.md

 - Should this featureset take into account allowing application distributors to declare custom "readiness" definitions for given resources, besides the default?
 - Chart dependencies should be part of the Chart.yaml instead.
+- How does `--atomic` flag work?
+- How will `--wait-for-jobs` work with sequencing?
+Should we keep the flag, and wait for jobs after all other resources have been applied and waited for?

 ## Prior raised issues